 Serra Cafema Camp

-Activities include nature drives, boating on the Kunene River, mountain and river valley walks, and quad bike excursions on the sand dunes.
+Activities include nature drives, boating on the Kunene River, mountain and river valley walks, and ecologically sensitive quad bike excursions on the sand dunes.
 All are designed to allow guests to explore this breathtaking landscape with as minimal an impact as possible.
 Additionally, guests may opt to visit the nearby Himba nomad settlement, should the people be in the area.